Undergraduate Accelerated Online Degree Program

 - Transfer students who leave a college under any circumstance other than good standing may be required to have an interview with a designated University staff member and may be asked to permit CUC personnel to speak with the Dean of Students office at the sending school.

 Transfer Credit Acceptance The University reserves the right to determine the number and type of transfer credits accepted toward the student’s degree.
-No more than 67 semester hours of lower-level transfer credit from a regionally accredited institution will be counted toward graduation.
-However, in the Accelerated Degree Program, an additional 6-8 semester hours (which otherwise meet all other standards of the University pertaining to course content, grade, level and status/category of transferring institution) may be permitted to transfer in if they fulfill general education requirements.
+No more than 90 semester hours of transfer credit from a regionally accredited institution will be counted toward graduation.
 One-half of all the credit hours in the major must be completed in residence.
-At least 32 semester hours of study at Concordia-Chicago is required to meet residency requirements, preferably the last year before graduation.
+At least 30 semester hours of study at Concordia-Chicago is required to meet residency requirements, preferably the last year before graduation.
 A Concordia University Chicago student’s cumulative grade-point average is calculated solely on courses taken at Concordia-Chicago; transfer coursework is accepted as credit.

 Applicants who meet the admission requirements and who have earned at least 30 semester hours of college credit (including at least one English Composition course with a grade of C or better) are eligible to be admitted to the ADP Program and the major.